niess/pumas-luajit/docs/docs/api/coordinates/CartesianPoint.md

 pumas.CartesianPoint{x, y, z, frame}

-pumas.CartesianPoint(c_array)
+pumas.CartesianPoint(coordinates)
 ```

 !!! note
-    For the two first forms the x, y, z and frame arguments are optional, but
+    For the two first forms the *x*, *y*, *z* and *frame* arguments are
-    for the sake of simplicity only the full forms are reported.
-When an
+    optional, but for the sake of simplicity only the full forms are reported.
-    argument is missing the corresponding attribute is set to zero or `nil`.
+    When an argument is missing the corresponding attribute is set to zero or
+    `nil`.
     {: .justify}

 ### Arguments